mindful-math/mindful-math.github.io/content/post/freakonomics.md

 math = true
 +++

-A review of the infamous book by Levitt called ["Freakonomics"](https://freakonomics.com/).
+A review of the infamous book by Levitt titled ["Freakonomics"](https://freakonomics.com/).
 <!--more-->

 ## general